 The City has not completed an annexation plan and program for this area.
 The requirement to refer this annexation to the voters has been superseded by the passage of Senate Bill 1573 as explained earlier in this report.
-This annexation is still sufficiently tied directly to the City's ability to provide services efficiently with the logical extension of physical utility lines as it is adjacent to two city subdivisions that have utilities and street improvements.
-The proposal does not include a zone change and as such, conditions will be placed on the annexation limiting development until a zone change to a City designation occurs.
+This annexation is still sufficiently tied directly to the City's ability to provide services efficiently with the logical extension of physical utility lines as it is adjacent to a city subdivision that has utilities and street improvements.
+The proposal does not include a zone change.
+No development beyond that currently permitted under FU-10 zoning is possible until a zone change occurs.
+A condition will be placed on the annexation property limiting development until a zone change to a City designation occurs.